mne-tools/mne-python/doc/install_mne_c.rst

 mne_convert_mne_data, mne_epochs2mat, mne_raw2mat, and mne_simu will not work.

 To setup the MNE environment, a script must be sourced into your current shell.
-The result will be that additional environment varaibles like MNE_LIB_PATH will be set in your current shell in order to run the MNE Software.
+The result will be that additional environment variables like MNE_LIB_PATH will be set in your current shell in order to run the MNE Software.

 A note about source-ing scripts with "source" and "." (dot).
 The hash bang at